Swim University

 Suction Lines

-Once the water has passed through the skimmer basked, it enters a suction line.
+Once the water has passed through the skimmer basket, it enters a suction line.
 This is basically a plumbing pipe, usually made from PVC.
 The entry point is connected to the skimmer, and the endpoint is connected to the pump.

 Pump